Japan’s Changing Funerals

 Natural Funerals Is In

 “Many Japanese,” writes Wakao, “picture their spirits joining those of their ancestors after death and, together with them, watching over and protecting their living descendants.”
 It’s true, but a diminishing truth.
 Increasingly, death is seen less as a return to the ancestors than as a return to nature.

 Nature is all-important in this era of heightened environmental awareness, and graveyards, as more and more people are coming to realize, take up more space than this narrow, congested land can spare.
 No less important, in a lingering recession, is financial prudence.
 The traditional Japanese funeral is anything but economical.
-It is probably the most expensive form of burial in the world, costing, on average – when you factor in such more or less obligatory trimmings as a posthumous Buddhist name, offerings to monks, and assorted gifts to mourners – YY2.3 million ($27,000), five times as much as an average American funeral, 20 times as much as a British one.
+It is probably the most expensive form of burial in the world, costing, on average – when you factor in such more or less obligatory trimmings as a posthumous Buddhist name, offerings to monks, and assorted gifts to mourners – 2.3 million yen ($27,000), five times as much as an average American funeral, 20 times as much as a British one.
 You can be “buried” in outer space more cheaply than you can in a Japanese graveyard.

 “Natural” funerals are simultaneously very old and very new – old in the sense that in early Japan the little-regarded common people customarily scattered the remains of their dead in the sea or in the mountains, burial being the privilege of the more dignified classes; new in that their modern revival as a popular alternative to universal grave burial dates back only to 1991.
 The spearhead was a non-profit organization called the Grave-Free Promotion Society (GFPS) of Japan.